Sealjay/sealjay/README.md

 ### Hi there 👋

 I'm Chris Lloyd-Jones!
-I'm the head of Open Technologies at Avanade, and a Microsoft MVP.
+I'm the head of Open Innovation at Avanade, and a Microsoft MVP in AI.
 I love Open Source, and I support it at OpenUK, and the Green Software Foundation.
 You can find more about me [on my website](https://sealjay.com/).

 - 🌱 I’m currently learning Go[![Go](https://img.shields.io/badge/--3178C6?logo=go&logoColor=ffffff)](https://go.dev/)!
 - 🔭 I’m currently working on Green Software, with the Green Software Foundation.
-- 📫 [Drop me a message on Twitter](https://twitter.com/Sealjay_clj) to get in touch!
+- 📫 [Post to me at Mastodon](https://fosstodon.org/@sealjay) or [message on X](https://twitter.com/Sealjay_clj/) to get in touch!
 - 😄 Pronouns: he/him

 Here are some projects I'm proudest of.